CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 101 The Zone shall meet as often as directed and be responsible to coordinate the affairs of each constituent branch, ensure that the branches operate within the policy and programs of the CDC and report to the County Executive Committee (CEC).

 Sec.
-102 Members of the branch shall democratically elect members of the Branch Executive Committee (BEC) and delegates from the Branches shall democratically elect member of the Zone Executive Committee (ZEC) with authority to conduct the affairs of the branch and zone.
+102 Members of the branch shall democratically elect members of the Branch Executive Committee (BEC) and delegates from the Branches shall democratically elect members of the Zone Executive Committee (ZEC) with authority to conduct the affairs of the branch and zone.

 Sec.
 103 The NEC shall adopt standard operating procedures, rules and regulations governing the operation and effective functioning of each branch and zone, provided that the annual meetings of the Branches and Zones shall be held at least once a year prior to the convening of the NC.